TheMipmap/ESP32-Alarm-Notifier/README.md

 # ESP32-Alarm-Notifier
 An ESP32-based system for monitoring 24V analog alarm signals triggered by sensors throughout a farm.
-The system is made with ESPHome and Home Assistant.
+The software side of the system is made with ESPHome, Node-RED and Home Assistant.
+The ESP32 used is the Olimex ESP32-POE-ISO-IND, but any PoE powered ESP32 would have worked.

 <Picture of the final setup>
 <img src="https://github.com/TheMipmap/ESP32-Alarm-Notifier/blob/b2975e0b2926ca92acbed9962f9581ac3c3f229b/resources/final_setup.jpg?sanitize=true" width="1000">